laurmertea/hangman-python-developer/README.md

 ### Stage 3/8: Make your choice
 Make the game more challenging!
 Now it will randomly choose one of four words from a list.

+### Stage 4/8: Help is on the way
+Enable hints in your game.
+Allow it to show the number of letters and the first three letters.
+Slicing will help you to implement this part.